A Little Bit About Me:

 Or end up on the Jerry Springer Show.

 Okay.
 I'm kidding about that.
 I love being a mom to these kids and am super proud of who they are becoming.
-I'm sure it won't take you long to figure that out.
+Hang out with me for a while and it won't take you long to figure that out.

 A little more about me: I am a christian, sarcasm is my second language, and I'm pretty good at getting inside your head.
 I tell you these things for three reasons: faith is an identifying factor of who I am, I like saying that I know a second language, and the last note is very helpful in my work as a ghostwriter.